Nebulocity/PSK/README.md

 This addon will track a Main and Tier list for KSK loot distribution standings.

+Features:
+- Main addon used by the raid Loot Master (required, for now).
+  - Convenient minimap button of my dog, Mimic, opens/closes the addon.
+- KSK Main and Tier list are viewable in the left scroll list.
+  - Switching between lists is done by clicking the "Switch Main/Tier" button.
+- Dropped loot is presented in the center scroll list.
+- Current bids for loot are presented in the right scroll list.
+- To start bidding, click a piece of loot, and click "Start Bidding"!
+  - Players can type "bid" into /say, /party, /raid, or /whisper (to the loot master) to log a bid.
+  - Players with bids in the right scroll list will show two buttons: Award, and Pass.
+  - Clicking "Award" will open a confirmation dialog, and upon confirming, notify the raid/party that that loot was won by the selected player.

 Commands:
 - /psk
   - Opens the addon window.